-I am a Professor of Computer Science at LaBRI
+I am Professor Emeritus at LaBRI

-(Laboratoire Bordelais de Recherche en Informatique)
+(Laboratoire Bordelais de

-at the University Bordeaux I, France
+at the University of Bordeaux, France

 There are two versions of my family name, and four versions of my first name; hence eight possible combinations.
 All of them are correct, but some are incoherent.